phasorpy/phasorpy/docs/phasor_approach.rst

   is a free, closed-source, Windows desktop application for fluorescence image analysis, visualization, simulation, and acquisition.
   The software was developed by Enrico Gratton during 1998-2022 at the Laboratory for Fluorescence Dynamics.
-It provides the most comprehensive set of features for phasor analysis of fluorescence lifetime and hyperspectral images.
+It provides a broad set of features for phasor analysis of fluorescence lifetime and hyperspectral images.
   Many `tutorials <https://www.lfd.uci.edu/globals/tutorials/>`__ are available.